takes the blame for nickel allergies

 like cars might be blamed for traffic accidents.

-Dr. Matthew Zirwas reports that nickel allergies in the US are likely incorrectly attributed to piercing jewelry metals (e.g. nickel in piercing jewelry).
-There is evidence he says that the diet and other factors may be major contributors and that "nickel" allergies come and go relative to the ingested foods we eat: "Healthy" type foods like oatmeal, whole grains, nuts, soy which contain trace amounts but build up in the body over time.
+Dr. Matthew Zirwas reports that nickel allergies in the US are likely incorrectly attributed to [piercing] jewelry metals (e.g. nickel in piercing jewelry).
+There is evidence he says that the diet and other factors may be major contributors and that "nickel" allergies come and go relative to the ingested foods we eat: "Healthy" type foods like oatmeal, whole grains, nuts, soy which contain trace amounts [of nickel] build up in the body over time.
 Change your diet.
 (See below) Dr. Matthew Zirwas

-Because Finland has an environmental nickel problem they were able to persuade the EU authorities to ban 316L in the EU because nickel is an ingredient in stainless steel and require the use of Titanium for initial piercings.
+Because Finland has a high nickel environment they were able to persuade the EU authorities to ban 316L in the EU because nickel is an ingredient in stainless steel.
+The EU requires the use of Titanium for initial piercings.
 This is sad because the nickel in the bulk material never contacts the skin at all, at any time.
 316L stainless steel is incorrectly blamed.